All the key info for those heading to Hack24 on 10th March 2018

 Photography & Videography

-- If you would prefer not to be photographed/filmed, please put a RED STICKER* on BOTH SIDES of your Hack24 lanyard so that everyone can see it
+- If you would prefer not to be photographed/filmed, please choose a RED lanyard at registration

-- If you are happy to be photographed/filmed to your heart’s content, please put a GREEN STICKER* on BOTH SIDES of your Hack24 lanyard
+- If you are happy to be photographed/filmed to your heart’s content, please choose a GREEN lanyard at registration

 Please feel free to take your own pictures/videos and upload them to social media - tag with #Hack24 so we can all see them!